 Comprehensive Diagnostic Evaluation Tools

-Depending on the exact questions you want answered, your comprehensive diagnostic evaluation will include a variety of standardized and normed assessment tools such as questionnaires and psychological tests.
-We then pair those tools with all the information we gathered in your interview and observations we made about possible symptoms.
+Depending on the exact questions you want answered, your comprehensive diagnostic evaluation will include a variety of standardized and normed assessment tools, such as questionnaires and psychological tests.
+We then pair those tools with all the information we gathered in your interview and the observations we made about possible symptoms.
 This process is highly scientific.
-These tests have been used on thousands of people with and without certain diagnoses, so your results can be objectively assessed and compared.
+These tests have been used on thousands of people with and without specific diagnoses, so your results can be objectively assessed and compared.

 Data Analysis and Formulating a Diagnosis